cyberbotics/webots/docs/discord/technical-questions-2020.md

 That makes sense.
 I'll try to see what I can do about my system then in terms of graphics libraries.
 I'm using C.

 ##### Darko Lukić [Cyberbotics] 09/30/2020 10:02:03
-`@DRO` Unfortunatelly, at the moment, there is no module that exposes ROS2 interface from 3D LiDAR (only 2D).
+`@Diego Rojas` Unfortunatelly, at the moment, there is no module that exposes ROS2 interface from 3D LiDAR (only 2D).
 Of course, you can add ROS2 interface for 3D LiDAR by creating a custom controller:

 [https://github.com/cyberbotics/webots\_ros2/tree/master/webots\_ros2\_core#custom-launcher-file-and-driver](https://github.com/cyberbotics/webots_ros2/tree/master/webots_ros2_core#custom-launcher-file-and-driver)